 Can You Soak Bread Pudding Overnight?

 Yes!
-Read through the recipe you’re making first to see if there’s instructions on how to refrigerate it overnight.
+Read through the particular recipe you’re making first to see if there’s instructions on how to refrigerate it overnight.

 How Do You Know When Bread Pudding Is Done?